Caneda/Docs/docs/compilation.rst

   $ cmake ../
   $ make

-Install Caneda into the system folders by executing:
+Install Caneda into the system by executing:

 .. code-block:: example

   # make install

-To open Caneda, point explicitly to Qwt library path as follows:
+To open Caneda, point explicitly to Qwt 6.1.2 library path as follows:

 .. code-block:: example

-  $ LD_LIBRARY_PATH=/usr/local/qwt-<qwt-version>/lib/ caneda &
+  $ LD_LIBRARY_PATH=/usr/local/qwt-6.1.2/lib/ caneda &

-.. note:: Usually Caneda is opened from KDE Application Launcher or by executing ``caneda`` from command line, but Qwt is installed by default into a folder where the operating system cannot locate it.
+.. note:: Usually Caneda is opened from Application Launcher or by executing ``caneda`` from command line, but Qwt is installed by default into a folder where the operating system cannot locate it.
+For these reason, the Application Launcher shortcut will not work in Debian stable.

 The temporary folder ``~/temp_caneda`` may be deleted at this point.